microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 five categories.
 It only takes a few seconds, and our model does fairly well!
 The probability threshold sets a limit below which we will predict no classification at all.
 If we only accept classifications with 50% confidence or more, 90.9% of those predictions are correct: that's "Precision".
-And the correctly classifies 88.2% of our images overall: that's "Recall".
+And the model correctly classifies 88.2% of our images overall: that's "Recall".
 In your apps, you will choose a threshold according to your tolerance for making the wrong call, versus making no call at all.
 For Tailwind Traders we can set the